ryan-mahoney/Framework/docs/separation/index.rst

 Traditionally, the MVC approach to building websites would have Views containing presentation logic.
 Many modern applications are getting rid of Views in favor of logic-less templates, or, the slightly more flexible less-logic templates.

 The Opine-PHPs relies heavily on the Handlebars engine for rendering HTML and RESTful APIs for all data.
-As such, the Separation library allows us to create a configuration file that specified where all the partials in an HTML layout will obtain their data from, and then it processes each partial outputting a fully populated HTML template.
+As such, the Layout library allows us to create a configuration file that specified where all the partials in an HTML layout will obtain their data from, and then it processes each partial outputting a fully populated HTML template.

-Beyond its core features, Separation has the ability to to interact with a few specialized types of bindings, such as for working with Opine-PHP's custom data APIs, such as Collection, Document and Form.
+Beyond its core features, Layout has the ability to to interact with a few specialized types of bindings, such as for working with Opine-PHP's custom data APIs, such as Collection, Document and Form.

 A Sample Configuration File
 +++++++++++++++++++++++++++